sadiqshifa/RMAS/README.md

 Validates a drafted adverse action notice against Regulation B's requirements — timing (30/90-day windows depending on application status), required content (action taken, creditor identity, ECOA notice provision, regulator identity), and, where AI is available, flags notices that read as boilerplate or omit a specific reason for denial.
 Deterministic fallback mode covers the structural/timing checks regardless of AI availability; the language-quality check is the part that genuinely needs a model, and is clearly labeled as such when running without an API key.

-**Eval suites for both Fair Lending agents (MRM-004, MRM-005)** are specified — 14 and 16 cases respectively, split between deterministic checks and rubric-based AI-output review — but not yet executed.
+**Eval suites for both Fair Lending agents (FL-EVAL-01, FL-EVAL-02)** are specified — 14 and 16 cases respectively, split between deterministic checks and rubric-based AI-output review — but not yet executed.
 That status is stated as such rather than rounded up; see [Fair Lending eval suite spec](docs/eval-suites-fair-lending-agents.md).
+The one sub-suite that exercises an actual AI model (FL-EVAL-02's 5c) is also tracked as **MRM-005** in the [Model Risk Register](governance/model-risk-register.html).

 ---